 Timer entities

-All three entities are disabled by default and live under the Pivot device in the HA device registry.
-The text.{suffix}_timer_end entity is managed entirely by the blueprint; you don’t need to interact with it directly.
+All three entities are disabled by default and live under the Pivot device in the HA device registry. text.{device_suffix}_timer_end is managed entirely by the blueprint; you do not need to interact with it directly.

 Template sensors